Characteristics Good Stocks Share

 Imagine you have $100,000 in savings.
 You are offered a choice.
 You can either buy:

-- A sovereign bond backed by the full taxing power of the United States Government, yielding 5.49%.
-This represents 116%+ more profit for you, the investor.
+- A sovereign bond backed by the full taxing power of the United States Government, yielding 5.49 percent.
+This represents 116+ percent more profit for you, the investor.
 Even though the interest coupon won't grow over time, the bond will eventually mature and you can roll the proceeds over into something else.
-Meanwhile, you can invest that 5.49% in other assets if you want.
+Meanwhile, you can invest that 5.49 percent in other assets if you want.

-This is actually the choice investors experienced roughly 15 years ago when buying stock in Wal-Mart Stores, Inc. Wal-Mart is a fantastic business.
+This is actually the choice investors experienced roughly 15 years ago when buying stock in Walmart.
+Walmart is a fantastic business.
 It is the very definition of a good stock to buy, having minted countless millionaires over multiple decades from a network of stores that would take billions upon billions of dollars in capital expenditures to replicate.

-That represents an approximately 10% annual growth rate, crushing inflation and taxes.
-Despite these advantages, even this fantastic company couldn't escape the fact that price is paramount.
+Over the past five years the company has an average annual dividend increase of 5.11 percent.
+Despite its advantages, even this fantastic company couldn't escape the fact that price is paramount.
 When investors get irrational, be it about stock prices or tulip bulbs, crazy things happen.
+As such, Walmart has seen its price to earnings in a wide range, coming down to a more reasonable 19.72 in December 2018.

-Had you bought the shares at the nosebleed valuation, you'd have had to wait a long time - many, many years, in fact - for that overvaluation to burn off.
-On the upshot, there is still an argument that finding goods stock to buy is more important if your time horizon is 10+ years.
-In this case, the discount retailer was such an incredible company, that, with dividends (and assuming no reinvestment), you ended up compounding at around 5.8%, beating the Treasury bond.
+Had you bought the shares at the nosebleed valuation, you'd have had to wait a long time—many, many years, in fact—for that overvaluation to burn off.
+On the upshot, there is still an argument that finding good stock to buy is more important if your time horizon is 10+ years.
+In this case, the discount retailer was such an incredible company that with dividends you would have ended up compounding around an 18 percent return annually over the past three years.

 More than a decade ago, I wrote an article called 7 Signs of Shareholder Friendly Management.
 Little has changed since that time.
 When you entrust your money to another person, it is important that they have your best interest at heart.
 You could find the best business, at the lowest valuation, and if it's controlled by crooks, you'll have hard a time translating your equity into real-world cash profits you can save, spend, reinvest, gift, or donate.